 They have inspired me everyday to find simple, straightforward and inclusive solutions.
 I feel calm because I have the freedom to share my story with my whole heart.
 I feel calm because what took me 20 years to learn we now have it all available for all for free.

-Your body only needs safety and health.
-It doesn’t care what you look like.
-Similarly, your mind needs only clarity: to see things just the way they are.
+Your body only needs health and safety.
+It does not care what you look like.
+Similarly, your mind needs clarity: to see things just the way they are.
 Australia’s problem is that many people in power have confidence without clarity.
 Confidence without clarity is disastrous.

-Confidence without clarity has destroyed this planet.
+Confidence without clarity has destroyed this planet and killed countless lives.
 Clarity knows this truth.
 The byproduct of clarity is peace.
 Joy is simply peace dancing.
-With clarity you will experience: peace, joy, love, compassion, blissfulness and ecstasy.
+With clarity one has the opportunity to experience peace, joy, love, compassion, blissfulness and ecstasy.

 This moment is unprecedented.
 Every break down has the potential to lead to a break through.
 If we have the courage and commitment we can use this moment for us all.
-With clarity we can recreate Australia based on truth: science and compassion.

-So don’t seek happiness!
+With clarity we can recreate Australia based on truth: local wisdom, science and compassion.
+So don’t seek happiness.
 Seek Clarity.

 It has been six months since I published this piece on Twitter.
 I had no idea I would be selected to be the Psychologist for over 35 Indigenous Health experts at the Closing the Gap on Indigenous Health Conference.
-I had no idea I would be asked to be on an expert panel for a new Adult Mental Health Service.
+I had no idea I would be asked to be on an expert panel to select the best organisation for a new Adult Mental Health Service in Queensland.

-People had regularly asked me if I have a website.
-As of today I do.
+People had regularly asked me if I have blog or a website.
+As of today I do now.
 Trauma Informed World is a space where you can learn how to find safety and stabilisation.
 It is also a place where you can learn the basics for clarity.
-It is also a place where you can remember that you belong.
+It is always a place where you can connect to remember that you belong. #YouBelong

-It is time we shift from self-esteem – aka survival of the fittest (competition, more/less, never enough; fight, flight, freeze, collapse) – to self-compassion – aka Enlightenment (collaboration, you are enough, #WeAllBelong; peace, joy, love, compassion, blissfulness, ecstasy).
+It is time we shift from self-esteem (competition: more/less, never enough; aka a “Survival of the Fittest” mindset) to self-compassion: (collaboration: kindness, common humanity, mindfulness; aka “Enlightenment”, you are enough, #YouBelong).
 The greatest power is our shared awareness, compassion and purposeful action.

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong